poltak/poltak.github.io/cv.markdown

 ### Work Experience

-* Monash University : teaching associate in the Faculty of Information Technology (July 2014 - Nov.
-2014)
+* Monash University : teaching associate in the Faculty of Information Technology (July 2014 - present)
   - Taught [second-year undergraduate level topics](http://www.infotech.monash.edu.au/units/archive/fit2070.html) on operating systems and computer architecture
   - Taught a class of 16, once a week; included assessed labs and interactive tutorials
   - Marking of interim assignments and final exams also included in the role

+* TeamFusian : co-founded startup (Oct.
+2014 - present)
+	- Focusing on mobile and web application development
+	- Currently working on web and mobile-based card game

 ### Academic Achievements